At the money

 At the money is a term used in options trading.
 Options are contracts that allow you to buy or sell an asset at a pre-agreed price.

-A derivative is a type of financial contract that gets its value from an underlying asset.
-In foreign exchange transactions, the underlying asset is typically a currency’s exchange rate.
+A warrant is a type of derivative : a financial instrument that gets its value from an underlying commodity.
+In foreign exchange transactions, the underlying commodity is a currency pair.